Jannik-dev/landscape_analysis/README.md

 # Landscape Analysis CLI

-`landscape_analysis` is a Dart CLI tool for analyzing Dart package dependencies and generating visual dependency graphs using Graphviz.
-It reads `pubspec.yaml` files, builds a dependency tree, and outputs a Graphviz-compatible dot format for visualization.
+`landscape_analysis` is a Dart CLI tool for analyzing Dart package dependencies and generating visual dependency graphs.
+It reads `pubspec.yaml` files, builds a dependency tree, and supports different output formats.

 ## Features

+- Fetch dependencies from a GitLab group using API credentials.
 - Analyze dependencies from a folder of Dart `pubspec.yaml` files.
-- Fetch dependencies from a GitLab group using API credentials.
-- Output dependency graphs in Graphviz dot format.
+- Output dependency graphs in dot, gexf, graphml or json format.

 ## Prerequisites

 1. **Dart SDK**: Install the [Dart SDK](https://dart.dev/get-dart).
-2. **Graphviz**: Install [Graphviz](https://graphviz.org/download/) for visualizing diagrams.
-Ensure `dot` is available in your PATH.

 ## Installation